 - Fast server – Imagely starting at $24.95/mo

 - Beautiful galleries – NextGEN Gallery which is free

 - Mobile ready – NextGEN Gallery

-- Ability to sell in public galleries – NextGEN Pro which is between $79 and $99 depending on the sale
+- Ability to sell in public galleries – NextGEN Pro

 - Ability to sell in private galleries – NextGEN Pro